-Many families choose assisted living homes for vital care and peace of mind for their elderly parents.
+A Florida assisted living provides seniors with a safe and comfortable living environment while receiving assistance with daily tasks.
+Many families choose Florida assisted living for vital care and peace of mind for their elderly parents.
 In Florida, finding the right senior living community is a journey that involves matching your parents’ needs, lifestyle, and budget with communities in their selected area.

 1. GROUP HOMES

 The group homes in Florida assisted living are residential facilities that provide care and support to individuals who may require assistance with daily activities, such as bathing, dressing, and medication management.
 Houses or apartments where two or more unrelated persons live together are known as group homes.
 Some examples of group homes include domiciliary care (when older individuals live with a caregiver in the community), single-room occupancy residences, board-and-care homes, and some group living situations.